YuntianShi/Bionic-Flapping-Wing-Aircraft/README.md

 # Bionic-Flapping-Wing-Aircraft
-This is a course design from Design &amp; Bulid II and I am the leader of this project.
+This is a course design from Design &amp; Bulid II (Fourth Semester) and I am the leader of this project.